Research at the Institute of Natural Resource Sciences

 Area of focus

-Use of renewable energy sources, impact assessment, energy and resource efficiency, methods of production and processing with minimal use of water and fertiliser, detection of environmental impacts on soil and water.
+- Centre for Ecological Engineering: The use of renewable energy sources, impact assessments, energy and resource efficiency, nutrient-and-water-extensive production and treatment processes, and the detection of environmental impacts in soil and water.

 - Centre for Ecosystems & Biodiversity: The promotion of biodiversity, its influencing factors and interactions; the understanding of complex aquatic-terrestrial networks, sustainable development and the revitalisation of water bodies.